 One day, on morning rounds, we examined a patient with a black tongue.
 The intern assigned to that patient had researched all the causes of a black tongue and was eager to impress us.
 As the intern started to lecture us, the attending physician interrupted him and asked the patient if he uses black cough drops.
 The patient smiled, opened the drawer of his night table, and took out a package of Smith Brothers black cough drops.

 Being a physician has taught me the lesson of common sense again and again.
 Eventually, I realized that we all lack common sense, and this is why we can't solve our problems.
-So let's seek common sense and apply it to everything, because knowledge plus common sense is wisdom, but knowledge minus common sense is nonsense.
+So let's seek and speak common sense, because knowledge plus common sense is wisdom, but knowledge minus common sense is nonsense.